mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Insight DC 14:**
 - He's been watching the party since Quest 1.1
 - He orchestrated the invitation and guide
-- He's desperate—this is his last chance to prevent Second Sundering
+- He's desperate—this is his last chance to prevent Second Worldrend
 - He genuinely doesn't know if heroes will help or hinder

 ---